hexdsl/dotfiles/README.md

 Package names with a short description.

 - Window manager `i3-gaps`.
 For a keyboard-centric, highly-customisable, tilling window manager.
-- Bar `polybar`.
+- Bar `polybar` (AUR).
 Flexible, easy-to-use, system bar with easy configs for its various modules.
 - Compositor `compton`.
 For transparency, no screen tearing, and shadows under windows.
 - Terminal emulator `urxvt`.
 Customisable, lightweight, effective terminal.
 NOTE, I use it in a server-client mode.
 Refer to the i3 config, as well as `.xinitrc` and `.xprofile`.
 - Drop down terminal is yet another `urxvt` instance.
 Search the i3 config file for `$scratchterm` as well as `dropdown` to see how it is implemented.